CHTC/chtc-website-source/uw-research-computing/helloworld.md

 You'll notice that it's part of a playlist of videos with topics for HTCondor users.

 [Our full set of CHTC
-online guides is available here](guides), and includes some specific examples for how to use various software within a job, or a Research Computing Facilitation can help you get your software going.
-Remember to [Get Help](get-help) whenever you have questions or issues.
+online guides is available here](guides.html), and includes some specific examples for how to use various software within a job, or a Research Computing Facilitation can help you get your software going.
+Remember to [Get Help](get-help.html) whenever you have questions or issues.
 That\'s what CHTC staff are here for.

 The full HTCondor manual is comprehensive